 - Flying Rabbit IPA by MONYO Brewing Co.
 (150 ml) – 6,5% alcohol: Balling:

 - Optional: Horizont Flamand Porter (150 ml) 6,7% alcohol, Balling: or a light Fruit Beer: Stari Black Currant (150 ml) – 3,3% alcohol, Balling:

 - Additional 1 pint bottle of your choice of any of the above beers for FREE!

 - After decades of drinking unimpressive beers mass produced by big companies (Dreher, Soproni Ászok), today the craft beer scene is rapidly evolving in Hungary and beer lovers can choose from a wide palette of artisan brews made by a handful inventive microbreweries.

-- From spicey IPA-s, heavy porters, to lighter lagers or sweet fruit beers everyone will find to her/his tastes.
+- From spicey IPA-s, heavy porters, to lighter lagers or sweet fruit beers everyone will find something to her/his taste.

 - Budapest has also seen a boom in craft beer bars (Léhűtő, Élesztő, Legenda, Kandalló Pub or Marionett in the Marriott Budapest Hotel) where the most popular microbrews are on tap along with the newest favourites.